 Though it has expertise in casting, you won't find Precision Castparts Corp.
 (PCC) offering Hollywood stars any movie roles.
 The company is a maker of investment castings used in jet aircraft, satellite launches, aerostructures, armaments, and medical applications (prostheses).
 Its Investment Cast products segment makes jet engine parts, fluid management valves, and deep-hole boring tools.
 Forged Products and Airframe Products round out PCC's three segments and cover the power generation and paper and pulp industries, as well as general industry.
 The aerospace sector accounts for 70% of PCC's sales.
-In 2015 the company agreed to be acquired by Berkshire Hathaway in a mega-deal valued at $37 billion.
+In January 2016 the company was acquired by Berkshire Hathaway in a mega-deal valued at $37 billion.

 PCC manufactures extruded seamless pipe, fittings, forgings, and clad products for power generation and oil and gas applications; commercial and military airframe aerostructures; and metal alloys and other materials to the casting, forging, and other industries.

 PCC's Forged Products segment works with such metals as titanium and steel alloys to manufacture components for commercial and military aircraft.
 Generating 43% of the company's sales, the lineup ranges from landing gear to wing structures and airframes, as well as piping for the energy market.

 The Airframe Products segment (32% of sales) primarily produces highly engineered fasteners, fastener systems, fluid fittings, aerostructures, and precision components for critical applications in the aerospace, automotive and industrial machinery markets.
 The majority of Airframe Products sales come from the same aerospace customer base served by the Investment Cast Products and Forged Products segments.
 The unit also manufactures parts used in the pulp and paper and power generation markets.

 The Investment Cast Products division (25% of sales) works with specialty materials and alloys, nickel- and cobalt-base alloys and stainless steel, to create large structural castings for such applications as aircraft engines, gas turbines, airfoils, and airframes.
 Other products from this segment include medical prostheses, artificial hips and knees, and components for pumps and compressors, as well as large titanium components for armament systems such as the BAE lightweight howitzer.

 Sales and Marketing